vekatze/neut/book/src/statements.md

 }
 ```

 `resource` takes three terms.
 The first term ("discarder") receives a value of the type and discards it.
 The second term ("copier") receives a value of the type and returns a clone of the value (keeping the original value intact).
 The third term is the size returned when calling `magic call-type(my-type, 2, (..))`.
+This size is also used when a value of the type is returned from a function written using `->>`: when the size is non-negative, the caller prepares a destination of that size, and otherwise it uses a one-word temporary slot.

 The type of a discarder is `(a) -> unit` for some `a`.
 You might want to call functions like `free` in this term.